Behind on Rent Payments?

 TUCSON AND PIMA COUNTY EVICTION PREVENTIOn/Rental Assistance and Utility Relief PROGRAM

-Family Housing Resources is one of ten (10) regional nonprofit agencies supporting the Eviction Prevention/Rental Assistance and Utility Relief program by processing cases as they were submitted into the system by both tenants and landlords.
+Family Housing Resources is one of several agencies supporting the Eviction Prevention/Rental Assistance and Utility Relief program by processing cases as they were submitted into the system by both tenants and landlords.

 U.S. Congress passed a stimulus bill in December 2020 that allocates additional rental assistance funding for those who’ve been affected by the coronavirus pandemic.

 The City of Tucson and Pima County are working with several service agencies including Family Housing Resources (FHR) to administer $27.1 million in rental and utility assistance.
 This program offers both Tenants AND Landlords/Property Managers the opportunity to begin the application process and requires both parties to provide information, documentation and agree to mutual resolution for housing stability.
 Open communication is highly encouraged between both parties, to smoothly navigate through this process.